HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 	- **The sub-headline**: a risk-reversal assurance, or a hint at your _**unique** mechanism_.
 		- "_I help `[targeted customers]` get `[desires]` without `[the painful trade-offs]` through `[my unique mechanism]`._"
 	- **[[#Social proof]]**: works best if you have a good [[Entrepreneurship#Networking |community]] where you can send a free trial of your product to get their *good* reviews.
 	- **Lead**: a bullet point list of 5-6 qualifying pain points, unfulfilled ***needs*** (usually the lack of clarity to achieve something that your product will offer, or something they wouldn't want to become, i.e. the *anti-vision*).
-Have some context around them, make them feel emotional & personal.
+Have some context around them, make them feel personal & special.
 Give them reasons to continue reading to find out what **the** solution could be (your unique mechanism).
 	- **Transformation & Mechanism**: your job is to _give away **just enough**_ of what the product delivers to _make them **want more**_.
 Like a free demo for an upcoming game.
 A Teaser.
 Keep it short and simple.
 	- **Offer Introduction**: a curriculum of your product.
 Highlighting _**why**_ they should care about it.
 Answers to the "lead" above:
 		- "_`[A solution]` ==so that== (or ==so you can==) solve `[the pain point]`_."